-Industrial Designers prototype and test, in various phases of design development from simple product mock-ups used to explore and visualize the relationships between different design elements, through to fully functional, operational and accurate physical/appearance representation models.
+Industrial Designers prototype and test, in various phases of design development from simple product mock-ups used to explore and visualise the relationships between different design elements, through to fully functional, operational and accurate physical/appearance representation models.

 Prototyping and evaluating again and again until pre-production, to ensure that design intent and performance have been met, for optimal function, value and appearance.

 These steps are not numbered or even necessarily linear as the design process is not defined or sequential.

 That is to day, the Industrial Design process is intuitive and constituted by a breadth of multi-disciplinary functions.